CHARTS - Culture, Heritage and Arts

 Events and Festivals

+Hundreds of major events and festivals take place throughout the year in Argyll and Bute.
+Most events are community led initiatives, supported by Argyll and Bute Council and other agencies such as Highlands and Islands Enterprise.
 Argyll and Bute has an enormous range of special events taking place each year and has a fantastic cultural scene stretching from the smallest island communities to mainland villages and urban centres.

 Guidance for anyone booking or using council facilities for events and sporting activities

 Scottish Tourism Alliance (STA) | The STA has remained on the front foot since the coronavirus crisis started to unfold.
 The organisation is having conversations with all sizes and types of tourism businesses across Scotland around the clock and continues its dialogue with the Scottish and UK Governments to bring about the introduction of additional measures that will prevent the collapse of our industry in the coming weeks and months.

 UK Hospitality | UKHospitality represents the broad hospitality sector across the UK – covering everything from bars, coffee shops, contract catering, hotels, nightclubs, visitor attractions and other leisure venues.
 UKHospitality and over 200 CEOs from across the UK’s hospitality sector have called on the Government to provide immediate support for businesses.